August 8, 2018

 Why aren’t these programs working like they’re supposed to?

 In the last 10 years, transportation has been relatively cheap and easy to source.
 It wasn’t overly costly for vendors of consumer products to ship small quantities at high frequencies, keeping inventory costs low for the retailers.
 The concept of “just-in-time” worked arguably well.

 Current freight markets are no longer supportive of this model.
-Trucks are hard to secure and it’s costly to move freight in low volumes.
+Trucks are harder to secure and it’s costlier to move freight in low volumes.

 Big brands like General Mills and Yoplait have reported to Wall St. Journal that they’re facing extreme difficulties getting product to stores on time.
 Imagine how problematic this must be for smaller companies that don’t have nearly the same buying power or network resources.

-While compliance and chargeback programs do effectively incentivize vendors to meet delivery and packaging parameters, they are becoming increasingly hard to meet.
+While compliance and vendor chargeback programs do effectively incentivize suppliers to meet delivery and packaging parameters, they are becoming increasingly hard to meet.